hollyabrams/capstone-project-2/README.md

 ## Additional Notes

 Mode is designed to provide a seamless and secure online shopping experience.
-If you have any suggestions or feedback, please feel free to contribute to the project.q
+If you have any suggestions or feedback, please feel free to contribute to the project.